Murali-group/GraphSpace/README.md

   </Directory>
  ```
 10. Give permissions to the Apache server to access the GraphSpace database: `chmod 777 graphspace.db`
-11. Navigate to the `GraphSpace/graphspace` directory and open up the file `settings.py` in a text editor
-12. Replace URL_PATH with the IP address or domain name of the computer where the apache2 server is running, e.g., "http://graphspace.org/"
-13. Restart the apache server.
+11. Restart the apache server.
 On a computer running Ubuntu, the command is `sudo service apache2 restart`

 Refer to https://docs.djangoproject.com/en/1.8/howto/deployment/wsgi/modwsgi/ if any problems occur with the setup.